JustinLien/projects/imageGallery/readme.md

-# Displays a gallery of images, given a JSON array containing a list of image URLs.
+# Image Gallery

+Display a list of images and implment drag/drop feature.

 Run npm install